 Drought resilience package for the Southern Downs region

-While recent rain has bolstered short term water supplies, this package is vital to safeguard Southern Downs’ drinking water security.
+While recent rain has bolstered short term water supplies, this package is vital to providing drought resilience for Southern Downs’ drinking water supply.
 The drought resilience package includes the following activities:

 - early construction works to augment local supplies

-- pre-construction work for the proposed Toowoomba to Warwick pipeline
+- investigative activities for the proposed Toowoomba to Warwick pipeline

 - investigations into new water supplies and opportunities.